 Setting sail!
 Breakwater construction has begun.

-Stretching for two-kilometres, each breakwater is up to 18.5 metres high from the ocean floor and will include 650,000 tonnes of limestone and 300,000 tonnes of granite, being delivered to site from early March.
+Stretching for two-kilometres, each breakwater is up to 18.5 metres high from the ocean floor and will include 650,000 tonnes of limestone and 300,000 tonnes of granite, being delivered to site..

-Construction of the new breakwaters and removal of the old breakwaters is expected to take up to 18 months.
+Construction of the new breakwaters and removal of the old breakwaters is expected to be completed in mid to late 2022.

 Two local WA businesses - WA Limestone and Italia Stone Group will undertake the works.

 All required approvals have been received from the Department of Water and Environmental Regulation and Western Australian Planning Commission.